 21 S. Elting Corners Rd., Highland, NY

-This is an opportunity for academic library staff and others to meet with the President of the New York Library Association (NYLA), Tim Spinder, to discuss the statewide library association.
+This is an opportunity for academic library staff and others to meet with the President of the New York Library Association (NYLA), Tim Spindler, to discuss the statewide library association.
 Additionally, this is a chance to meet with NYLA Executive Director AnnaLee Dragon and Director of Government Relations and Advocacy Max Prime.

 SENYCon is an annual conference to highlight the unique talents and skills that library professionals in the Southeastern region hold.
 This event is made possible due to an outpouring of enthusiasm from our members, and the event is open to all Southeastern members.